 The complete application must be submitted to the International Exchange Office of the applicant’s home university in Ontario.
 Each participating Ontario university has its own application process and sets its own application deadline.
 Applicants should enquire about the local process and deadline at their home university.

 The OBW application should consist of:

-- The online application form, completed and signed by you;
+- The York University students online application form or Ontario university students online application form (see below), completed and signed by you;

-- Copies of academic transcripts from all postsecondary institutions attended since September 2018;
+- Copies of academic transcripts from all postsecondary institutions attended;

 - A letter of nomination from a professor in your home department/program briefly explaining the importance of participation in the OBW Summer Research Program in the context of your degree program , the reasons for nominating you, and, if appropriate, the kind of credit you might receive for the work done in Germany (please advise your nominating professor that her/his letter must contain the information listed here, that this is not a letter of reference, and that its purpose is to provide assurance that your department/program is aware of and supports your application);

 - A letter (or e-mail) from the professor at a Baden-Württemberg university stating a willingness to involve you in an ongoing, relevant research project in a meaningful capacity for either two calendar months (minimum) or three calendar months (maximum); this letter must indicate the precise start- and end-dates of the research visit and outline briefly the activities in which the student will be engaged; and